|3 rooms (1 Bedroom)||$261.00|

 |5 rooms (3 Bedrooms)||$415.00|

-The monthly maintenance fees DO NOT COVER phone service, internet, or Renters insurance on personal belongings, damages to the apartment, or any injuries that may occur inside your apartment.
+The monthly maintenance fees DO NOT COVER phone service, internet, or condominium insurance on personal belongings, damages to the apartment, or any injuries that may occur inside your apartment.

 The Cooperative owns the hot water tanks and furnaces.
 We do all work on those and if we cannot fix it we will replace it at no extra cost.
 ANY CENTRAL AIR CONDITIONERS THAT MAY BE IN AN APARTMENT ARE SOLELY THE RESPONSIBILITY OF THE OWNERS.
 Our maintenance men do not work on them.
 That includes: DUAL THERMOSTAT CONTROLS.